-My best advice for choosing the right wall-to-wall carpet is choose a current texture or pattern.
+My best advice for choosing the right wall-to-wall carpet is to select a current texture or pattern.
 Like the one in the image above from House Beautiful, natural fibre or “natural fibre look” carpets are a hot trend and for good reason.
 It’s a classic look and introduces some beautiful texture into a room.

 Here is another dramatic room with natural fibre carpet with a pretty herringbone texture below.